Meg4Byte/Microstepped-Stepper-Motor-/README.md

  #### Run the Simulation:
    - Click on the 'Analysis' button to start the transient analysis.
    - Observe the output waveforms for motor acceleration, velocity, torque, and angle.
+   - Change in control signals , add load and observe the output.

 ## Contributing